Green Guru LLC Irrigation & Landscape Lighting

 Maintenance checklist

-• Re-aim fixtures as plants mature
+• Re-aim fixtures as plant mass and branch structure change.

-• Verify transformer loading and timer settings
+• Confirm transformer loading and tap assignments after additions.

 Our standard stack: contractor-grade fixtures designed for easy installs and long-term serviceability (we often build with Alliance Outdoor Lighting), plus energy-efficient, long-lasting LED lamps when upgrades are needed (Brilliance LED is a common fit for retrofit work), and waterproof splice discipline using connector systems from brands like King Innovation.